Building Gardens. Building Minds.

 Earn up to 2.5 CEUs

 In this course we lay a solid foundation for school garden establishment, development and program growth.
-The 6-week course offers self-paced online modules, supported with cohort Zoom meetings every 3 weeks, and culminating in an 1-day in-person workshop.
+The 6-week course offers self-paced online modules, supported with two cohort Zoom meetings, and culminating in an 1-day in-person workshop.
 The date of the in-person workshop will be decided based feedback from each cohort.

 A school garden provides an opportunity where students can explore a unique learning environment.
 The school garden is a highly engaging classroom for students to explore all curriculum areas as well as social emotional learning.